 Saint Peter’s Cave Church in Antakya is among the must-see places in Turkey.
-This monumental church in Antioch, one of the most important cities of early Christianity, is a museum today.
+This monumental church in Antioch is a museum today.
 You can find information about the history of the St Peter Church in this article.
 In addition, the entrance fee and opening hours of the Cave Church of Saint Peter (locally known as St Pierre Church) are also noted.

 The Cave Church of Saint Peter is located on Antakya-Reyhanli road nearby Neccar Mountain and it was built on a natural cave.
 There is no certain information on the exact date the church was founded and most of the information on this subject is based on rumors.
 It’s been suggested that the first community called Christians was the group attending this church.